See Khloe Kardashian's Family Christmas Photo With Baby Boy and True Thompson - E! Online

 "Merry Christmas," the 38-year-old wrote with hearts, to which Kim Kardashian replied, "My babies."

-In another pic, Khloe and True had a mother-daughter moment.
+In another pic, Khloe and True were seen enjoying a mother-daughter moment.
 "My precious girl," Khloe captioned the photo, thanking the clothing brands for making their matching attire.

 Khloe welcomed her son—whose name hasn't been publicly revealed—in July via surrogate with ex Tristan Thompson.

 As of September, she and the NBA player were not on speaking terms, aside from "coordinating for the kids," a source told E!
 News at the time.
-However, Tristan made an appearance at the Kardashian-Jenners' Halloween festivities and later celebrated Thanksgiving doing criminal justice work with Kim.
+However, Tristan made an appearance at the Kardashian-Jenners' Halloween festivities and later celebrated Thanksgiving, doing criminal justice work with Kim.

 Over the weekend, Khloe joined her sisters at Kourtney Kardashian's home for an iconic party on Christmas Eve, featuring candy galore, a performance from Sia and plenty of head-turning fashion moments.